Trainkos

+Trainkos is a private railway company based in Kosovo that also serves as the national rail carrier of the country.
+Established in 2011 alongside Infrakos, the two companies are the successors of Kosovo Railways, a public company that was split up and privatized.
+Trainkos offers rail service for both passengers and freight.

 History

-The first railway line was built under Turkish guidance for the Compagnie des Chemins de Fer Orientaux (CO), led by Maurice de Hirsch.
-It started in Thessaloniki, went on north to Skopje and reached Mitrovicë in 1873.
+The first railway line in Kosovo was built in 1873 under Turkish guidance for the Compagnie des Chemins de Fer Orientaux (CO), led by Maurice de Hirsch.
+It started in Thessaloniki, went on north to Skopje and reached Mitrovica.

-Before the First World War it was used by the Serbian Railways which operated as Yugoslav Railways between 1918 and 1992, and stopped their operations in Kosovo after the Kosovo War in 1999.
-In 2008 Serbian Railways restored some of its routes in Northern Kosovo region.
+The railway was used by the Ottomans until 1912, and after the Balkan Wars, it was used by the Serbian Railways until 1918, and then the Yugoslav Railways between 1918 and 1992.
+Serbian Railways stopped their operations in Kosovo after the Kosovo War in 1999 and then UNMIK established the public company Kosovo Railways.

+After Kosovo's declaration of independence, Kosovo Railways came under management by the Government of Kosovo, which split up the company in order to avoid monopoly and privatized it in 2011.
+Now Trainkos manages passenger and freight travel, while Infrakos manages the rail network.

 Rail network

 Trainkos operates 430 km of railway in Kosovo, of which 333 km serve both freight and passenger and 97 km only serve freight traffic.
 The non-electrified network originally consisted of two lines crossing at Fushë Kosovë railway station in Fushë Kosovë: A main line going from Kraljevo in western Serbia via Mitrovicë and Fushë Kosovë to Skopje in North Macedonia, and a branch line in east-west direction from Niš in southern Serbia via Pristina railway station in the capital Pristina and Fushë Kosovë with one branch leading to Peja and the other one to Prizren.
-Of these lines, the one from Pristina to Peja and the one from Fushë Kosovë to North Macedonia are still served by passenger trains.
-Some more parts of the network are occasionally served by freight trains, like Fushë Kosovë - Obiliq; the other parts of the network are currently unused.
+Of these lines, the one from Pristina to Peja is still served by passenger trains, while the one from Fushë Kosovë to North Macedonia is currently inoperational as of August 2025 due to severely delayed construction on the route.
+Some other parts of the network are occasionally served by freight trains, like Fushë Kosovë - Obiliq; the other parts of the network are currently unused.
 For years, there have been plans to extend the branch to Prizren across the border to Albania, to create a link to the network of the Albanian Railways.
 However, these projects are no more than letters of intent.